Bill-Bi/RL_ramp_merging/docs/sumo_wheels.md

         git clone https://github.com/eclipse/sumo.git

-2. Checkout the version of SUMO you with to create wheels and binaries of:
+2. Checkout the version of SUMO you wish to create wheels and binaries of:

         cd sumo
         git checkout <VERSION_NUMBER>